BPZE1 Pertussis Vaccine Description

 BPZE1 Pertussis Clinical Trials

-More than 360 healthy adults have now received intranasal administration of a range of doses of BPZE1 in two Phase 1 and two Phase 2 clinical studies without any vaccine-related serious adverse events and a clean overall safety profile said the company.
+More than 360 healthy adults have now received intranasal administration of a range of doses of BPZE1 in four clinical trials, two Phase 1 and two Phase 2 clinical studies without any vaccine-related serious adverse events, and a clean overall safety profile said the company.